lanl/ExactPack/doc/source/intro.rst

 ExactPack is a python package that integrates many of these exact solution codes into a common API (application program interface).
-ExactPack consists of python driver scripts that access a library of exact solutions written in Fortran or Python.
+ExactPack consists of python driver scripts that access a library of exact solutions written in Python.
 The spatial profiles of the relevant physical quantities, such as the density, fluid velocity, sound speed, or internal energy, are returned at a time specified by the user.
 We have documented the physics